olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Product_Marketing_Plan.md

 Urban Farmers relying on greenhouse and vertical farming to extract more from less space and importantly expand the seasons of growth.

 Big market players such as M&S and Ocado with heavy investments are serious potential customers.
-ValeFresc and Saturn have successfully explored vertical farming and open potential large market space for Parth Finder Bot [5],[8].
+ValeFresc and Saturn have successfully explored vertical farming and open potential large market space for Parth Finder Bot [5],[3].

 National funding and investments directed towards climate-neutral and zero carbon footprint projects targeting large-scale greenhouse and vertical farming projects [7].

 ## References

-[1]Chouhan, N. Vig, H. Deshmukh, R. (2020).
-Smart Agriculture Market.
-Pune, In:  Allied Market Research.

-[2]Darji, C. (2021).
-IoT Based Sensor for Humidity and Temperature Measurement in Smart HVAC Systems.
-International Journal of Recent Technology and Engineering, 9(5), 3.
-DOI: 10.35940/ijrte.E5125.019521.

-[3]FarmingUK.
-(2019).
-UK start-up aims to build over forty vertical farms.
-Retrieved on 11 March, 2021, from, UK start-up aims to build over forty vertical farms - FarmingUK News

-[4]GeniaTech.
-(2020).
-Smart Farming.
-Retrieved on 11 March, 2021, from, https://www.geniatech.com/solution/smart-farming/.

-[5]Sherriff, L. (2020).
-Making Vertical Farming Big In The U.K. Retrieved on 11 March, 2021, from, https://www.forbes.com/sites/lucysherriff/2020/02/16/making-vertical-farming-big-in-the-uk/?sh=7bb77cf3707a

-[6]Solanki, A. (2019).
-How IoT is changing the paradigm of greenhouse.
-Retrieved on 11 March, 2021, from, https://www.softwebsolutions.com/resources/smart-greenhouse-monitoring-solution.html.

-[7]Strickler, J. (2020).
-High-Tech Greenhouses Could Be The Future Of Agriculture.
-Forbes.
-Retrieved on 11 March, 2021, from, https://www.forbes.com/sites/jordanstrickler/2020/08/28/high-tech-greenhouses-could-be-the-future-of-agriculture/?sh=66b600a5380f

-[8]Wheeler, B. (2018).
-Brexit and the booming British strawberry.
-BBC.
-Retrieved on 11 March, 2021, from, Brexit and the booming British strawberry - BBC News